 gcloud container clusters create cluster-name \ --project project-name \ --zone=gcp-zone \ --machine-type "e2-standard-2" \ --image-type "UBUNTU" \ --num-nodes "1" \ --enable-ip-alias \ --username "admin" \ --cluster-version=version-number \ --cluster-ipv4-cidr=ipRange \ --services-ipv4-cidr=ipRange \ --cluster-secondary-range-name pods-range \ --services-secondary-range-name svc-range \ --network projects/projectId/global/networks/vpcId \ --subnetwork projects/projectId/regions/region/subnetworks/subnetwork \ --addons HorizontalPodAutoscaling,HttpLoadBalancing \ --no-enable-autoupgrade \ --no-enable-autorepair \ --tags networkTags \ # optional --labels key=value # optional

 See Setting up clusters with Shared VPC for a complete description of this command and its options.

 Private clusters give you the ability to isolate nodes from having inbound and outbound connectivity to the public internet.
 This isolation is achieved as the nodes have internal IP addresses only.

-Migrate for Anthos and GKE supports the use of private clusters.
-However, when using a private cluster, the control plane node must be able to reach the Migrate for Anthos and GKE infrastructure pod on port 9443.
+Migrate to Containers supports the use of private clusters.
+However, when using a private cluster, the control plane node must be able to reach the Migrate to Containers infrastructure pod on port 9443.